messengerOS/messengerOS-php/README.md

 ## Prerequisites

-- PHP version: from 7.4 up
+- Compatible with PHP Version 7.4 and above.
-- A MessengerOS active account - we offer 3,000 free emails each month, **without adding our logo to your emails**.
+- A MessengerOS active account is needed - we offer 3,000 free emails each month, **without adding our logo to your emails**.
 You need more?
 Check our [pricing here](https://messengeros.com/pricing-plans/).

 ## Setup Environment Variables